joostvdg/joostvdg.github.io/docs/jenkinsx/rhos-311-minimal.md

 This creates a new repository based on the quickstart for Go (lang)[^4] and the build pack for Go (lang)[^5].

-I ran into three issues:
+I ran into two issues:

-1. Jenkins X buildpack expects, that the Docker registry owner is the same as the Git repository owner
 1. Tekton is not mounting my Docker registry credentials, thus the Kaniko build fails with `401: not authenticated`
 1. the expose controller[^6] is using Ingress resources by default, but doesn't want to create those on OpenShift[^7]